 Local communities are working full time, often at irregular hours.
 Thus ensuring their involvement in managing local development projects demands flexible management schedules.
-The participants felt that local managers, who are also involved in other local jobs, are most sensitive to this need.
-For example, often they hold meetings at night after the day's work.
+The participants felt that local managers, who are also involved in other local jobs, are most sensitive to this needs.
+For example, they hold meetings at night after the day's work.
 In addition, the meetings are held in the village center, in the members' homes, or on the bank of the pond itself.
-Thus the village members are able to also attend the meetings, and the managers are constantly in tune with the field situation.
+Thus the village members are also able to attend the meetings, and the managers are constantly in tune with the field situation.